 XVIII.2 Suspension or Termination by the CMA

-The CMA may suspend the access of the User to the Portal or terminate their Account, with or without prior notice depending on the gravity of the situation, in particular in the event of:
+The CMA may suspend the User's access or terminate the Account, with or without prior notice depending on the gravity of the situation, in particular in the event of:

-• breach of the present Terms, of the Code of Conduct, of the Booking Terms, of the Ticketing Terms or of any applicable rule of conduct;
+• breach of the present Terms, of the Code of Conduct, of the Creative Spaces Terms and Conditions, of the Ticketing Terms and Conditions or of any applicable rule of conduct;

 • conduct prohibited by section XII;